cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

 If a class extends a parent class that does not include a no-argument constructor, the default no-argument constructor cannot be automatically inserted into the child class by the compiler.
 Instead, the developer must explicitly declare at least one constructor and explicitly define how the call to the parent constructor is made.

+A method may contain at most one varargs parameter, and it must appear as the last argument in the list.

 ## Questions from practice for revision

 - What is the output of the following application?